 The successful exploration and development of mineral properties is speculative.
 Such activities are subject to a number of uncertainties, which even a combination of careful evaluation, experience and knowledge may not eliminate.
 Most exploration projects do not result in the discovery of commercially mineable deposits.
-There is no certainty that the expenditures made or to be made by UEX in the exploration and development of its mineral properties or properties in which it has an interest will result in the discovery of uranium, cobalt or other mineralized materials in commercial quantities.
+There is no certainty that the expenditures made or to be made by UEX in the exploration and development of its mineral properties or properties in which it has an interest will result in the discovery of uranium, cobalt, or other mineralized materials in commercial quantities.
 While discovery of a uranium or cobalt deposit may result in substantial rewards, few properties that are explored are ultimately developed into producing mines.
 Major expenses may be required to establish reserves by drilling and to construct mining and processing facilities at a site.
 There is no assurance that the current exploration programs of UEX will result in profitable commercial uranium or cobalt mining operations.
 UEX may abandon an exploration project because of poor results or because UEX feels that it cannot economically mine the mineralization.

-Joint ventures
+Joint arrangements

-UEX participates in certain of its projects (such as the WAJV Projects, Christie Lake and Black Lake projects) through joint ventures (referred to as "joint operations" in the financial statements) with third parties.
-UEX has other joint ventures and may enter into more in the future.
-There are risks associated with joint ventures, including:
+UEX directly participates in certain of its projects through joint operations with third parties (such as the WAJV Projects, Christie Lake and Black Lake) and through UEX's joint venture with Denison (through UEX's 50% ownership in JCU).
+UEX has other joint operations and may enter into more joint arrangements in the future.
+There are risks associated with joint arrangements, including:

-- disagreement with a joint-venture partner about how to develop, operate or finance a project; - a joint-venture partner not complying with a joint-venture agreement; - possible litigation between joint-venture partners about joint-venture matters; and - limited control over decisions related to a joint venture in which UEX does not have a controlling interest.
+- disagreement with a joint arrangement partner (a "partner") about how to develop, operate or finance a project; - a partner not complying with an agreement; - possible litigation between partners about joint arrangement matters; and - limited control over decisions related to a joint arrangement operation in which UEX does not have a controlling interest.

-In particular, UEX is in the process of negotiating joint-venture agreements with Orano on the WAJV Projects and there is no assurance that the parties will be able to conclude a mutually satisfactory agreement.
+In particular, UEX is in the process of negotiating agreements with Orano on the WAJV Projects and there is no assurance that the parties will be able to conclude a mutually satisfactory agreement.